rlowrance/rlowrance.github.io/_posts/2021-04-16-organizing-files-for-a-project.md

 Sometimes I have projects that are related to each other.
 For example, I create a project for each workshop and speech that I give.
 These projects are closedly related to each other.
-A workshop is typically similar to a previous workshop.
+For example, a workshop is typically similar to a previous workshop.
 To keep track of the related projects, at the top level in each project's folder, I place an alias file to each of the previous related projects.
-Sometimes I put alias to the new project in the prior projects.
+Sometimes, in the prior project's folders I put an alias to the new project.

 # Summary